 You can use the general European emergency number in Norway, which is 112.
 You can also contact 003 for an ambulance, 002 for the police, and 001 for the fire brigade.

-Is the EHIC valid in Norway?
-Yes, is the simple answer!
-EHIC stands for European Health Insurance Card.
+Is the GHIC valid in Norway?
+GHIC stands for Global Health Insurance Card.
 If you do not have one of these cards, you can apply for one, free of charge, via the UK Government website.
 This card will give you access to reduced state care and sometimes even free care.
 However, do not let this lull you into a false sense of security – you still need to take out Norway travel insurance!